Quickstart¶

 Let’s build!
 Our chatbot will accept user input and pass it to an AI.
 The AI will then respond with a message.

-Let’s start by defining some actions, the building-block of Burr.
+Let’s start by defining some actions, the building-blocks of Burr.
 You can think of actions as a function that computes a result and modifies state.
 They declare what they read and write.

 We define two actions: